 Happy Financial Awareness Day!

-With those goals and dreams comes at a price.
-The price being I have to make a budget.
-I mean which is free, so were not spending anything.
+Those goals and dreams come at a price.
+The price is I have to make a budget.
+I mean which is free, so we’re not spending anything.
 If you have read any of our other posts or things we share on social media.
 You could see we have been turning the direction of our life towards the opposite of what it is now.